How Reserved Instances are applied

 Instance size flexibility also applies to bare metal instances within the instance family.
 If you have regional Amazon Linux/Unix Reserved Instances with shared tenancy on bare metal instances, you can benefit from the Reserved Instance savings within the same instance family.
 The opposite is also true: if you have regional Amazon Linux/Unix Reserved Instances with shared tenancy on instances in the same family as a bare metal instance, you can benefit from the Reserved Instance savings on the bare metal instance.

-A bare metal instance is the same size as the largest instance within the
+factor.
+A bare metal instance has the same normalization factor as the

 as an i3.16xlarge